Harvey Architecture

 RagStoreEntry Registry entry: Name, DBPath, EmbeddingModel, ModelMap

 Embedding model binding.
-Each RagStore is created with an explicit embedding model name.
-Ingest and Query both reject an Embedder whose Name() differs from the stored model — mixing vector spaces from different models would produce meaningless similarity scores.
+Each RagStore is bound to one embedding model at creation.
+Ingest and Query both reject an Embedder whose Name() differs from the stored model.

 Retrieval flow.
 Agent.ragAugment(prompt) is called before every Chat invocation when RagOn is true.
-It looks up the active store’s embedding model (resolving via ModelMap when the current generation model has a specific override), queries the top 5 chunks, discards any below the ragMinScore threshold (0.3 cosine similarity), and prepends a ### Context (from knowledge base) block to the prompt.
-The original prompt is returned unchanged if RAG is off, the store is nil, or no chunks exceed the threshold.
+It embeds the prompt, queries the active store for the top 5 chunks, discards any below the threshold, and prepends a ### Context (from knowledge base) block.
+Silent no-op if the store is empty or nothing exceeds threshold.

 Database layout.
 One table per store: